 - Unrivaled throughput and uptime.Our SMS uptime record since 2016 is 100%.
 We run our messaging software in multiple independent geo-diverse regions in an Active-Active configuration, so all regions are processing messages.

-- A system that processes 8,000 messages per second to ensure successful message delivery at scale 100% of the time (i.e. reliable marketing that reaches your audience when you need to reach them).
+- A system that processes tens of thousands of messages per second to ensure successful message delivery at scale 100% of the time (i.e. reliable marketing that reaches your audience when you need to reach them).

 - 60+ US carrier connections including Verizon, AT&T and T-Mobile.